Skip to main content

 Available Prompts

 Prompts are pre-built workflows that provide the AI with structured instructions and context.
-Each prompt embeds the resume data and schema automatically.
+Each prompt embeds the resume data and the schema resource (resume://_meta/schema) automatically.

 PromptDescription